Best-of Guides London

 The Best Spanish Restaurants in London

 It often feels like Spanish cuisine is becoming an increasingly large part of our everyday life.
-As a favoured, easy to reach holiday destination from the UK and Ireland, we continue to embrace not only the Spanish style of eating, but the flavours and colours of the dishes whose ingredients often occupy space in our own store cupboards.
-Here are a few of our favourite Spanish restaurants, showcasing everything from authentic tapas bars to more modern cooking that uses Spanish influences as a springboard.
+As a favoured, easy-to-reach holiday destination from the UK and Ireland, we continue to embrace not only the Spanish style of eating, but the flavours and colours of the dishes whose ingredients often occupy space in our own store cupboards.
+Here are the best Spanish restaurants in London according to our Inspectors, showcasing everything from authentic tapas bars to more modern cooking that uses Spanish influences as a springboard.

 Barrafina